csimons/sisga/README.txt

 RUNNING

-1. To see what arguments need to be supplied to the program, view a usage message by running the generated JAR file without any arguments:

-   $ java -jar dist/JGA.jar

-   Then run it, as follows, substituting other parameter values as desired:
+1. Algorithm configuration and parameters are specified in configuration files located in the config/ directory.
+An example has been provided, "ga.properties".
+To run a configuration, execute the JAR, specifying the configuration name (the file name without the ".properties" suffix) as the argument.
+Optionally, you may also specify the "-v" flag, which will print summary information during execution; if specified, this flag must come BEFORE the configuration name:

-   $ java -jar dist/JGA.jar -v GA 10 10 0.7 0.1 200 99999 0
+   $ java -jar dist/JGA.jar -v config/ga

-   This will create a GnuPlot data file with the name "[algorithm].dat", where [algorithm] is the high-level GA algorithm specified on the command-line (above, "GA").
+   This will create a GnuPlot data file with the name "[algorithm].dat", where [algorithm] is the high-level GA algorithm specified in the configuration.
+For example, for the default "ga" configuration, the file will be named "CanonicalGA.dat".

-2. To plot the results as a PNG image file, run the following, passing in the same algorithm you passed to the JGA JAR (for example, "GA" or "CHC"):
+2. To plot the results as a PNG image file, run the following:

-   $ bash scripts/plot.sh GA
+   $ bash scripts/plot.sh

-   Th above will create the file GA.png, containing the graph image.
+   Th above will create PNG image files in the current directory for any GnuPlot data files it finds in the current directory ("CanonicalGA.png" would be generated from "CanonicalGA.dat").
+Bear in mind that these PNG image files will be blindly over-written on subsequent runs of this plotting script.